- Countries with legislation banning investments

 - Related links

-Legislation banning investments in cluster munitions exist in the following countries:
+Legislation banning investments in cluster munitions exists in the following countries:

 Belgium was the first country in the world to prohibit investments in producers of cluster munitions.
 The 2007 law prohibits: “the financing of a company under Belgian law or under the law of another country, which is involved in the manufacture, use, repair, marketing, sale, distribution, import, export, stockpiling or transportation of anti-personnel mines and or sub-munitions within the sense of this act, and with a view to distribution thereof (…).”
-The law states the exact meaning of financing, which it defines as ‘any kind of financial support, more concret credits, bank guarantees or the acquisition for own account of the financial instrument these companies have issued’.
+The law states the exact meaning of financing, which it defines as “all forms of financial support, namely credits, bank guarantees or the acquisition for own account of the financial instrument these companies have issued.”